alacritty/alacritty/README.md

 You can find the default configuration file with documentation for all available fields on the [GitHub releases page](https://github.com/alacritty/alacritty/releases) for each release.

-Alacritty looks for the configuration file at the following paths:
+Alacritty doesn't create config file for you, therefore you should put it in one of the following locations yourself:

 1. `$XDG_CONFIG_HOME/alacritty/alacritty.yml`
 2. `$XDG_CONFIG_HOME/alacritty.yml`